Albanese elected Australia's leader in complex poll result

 Albanese vowed to bring Australians together, increase investment in social services and “end the climate wars.”

-Speaking to reporters while walking his dog in his electorate on Sunday morning, Albanese evoked a more cooperative approach to Parliamentary business — possibly unavoidable if Labor cannot form a majority government — and described his victory as “a really big moment.”
+Speaking to reporters while walking his dog in his electorate on Sunday morning, he evoked a more cooperative approach to parliamentary business — possibly unavoidable if Labor cannot form a majority government — and described his victory as “a really big moment.”

 “It’s something that’s a big moment in my life, but what I want it to be is a big moment for the country,” he said.
 “I do want to change the country.
 I want to change the way that politics operates in this country.”